kakarotto67/KnowledgeBank/SDLC/Basics.md

     4. Transition
 - Agile Unified Process (AUP) - derevied from RUP and describes different principles and rules of Agile methodology
   - The flow: Sprint Release 1 >> ... >> Sprint Release N >> Production Release 1 >> Sprint Release N+1 >> ...

+#### Waterfall vs Agile/Scrum vs Agile/Kanban
+- Waterfall
+  - Terms/artifacts/characteristics
+    - Divided into stages
+    - Difficult to implement the change request
+    - Related to manufacturing industry
+    - Isn't flexible
+    - Flow: Requirements >> Design >> Implementation >> Verification >> Maintenance
+  - Waterfall usage scenarios
+    - Tremendous product development (e.g., space shuttle)
+    - Well-defined requirements
+    - No change requests
+- Agile/Scrum
+  - Terms/artifacts/characteristics
+    - Scrum Team, Scrum Master and Product Owner
+    - Product Backlog, Iteration Backlog, Burndown Chart
+    - Transparency (daily meeting), Inspection (demo), Adaptation (retrospective)
+  - Scrum usage scenarios
+    - Long term project
+    - No well-defined requirements at the initial stage, but you have a backlog and ready for iterative/incremental development
+    - Change requests are expected
+    - You have self-organized team of different specialities (developers, testers, designers, etc.)
+- Agile/Kanban
+  - Terms/artifacts/characteristics
+    - Kanban board (typically has To Do/Active/Done stages)
+    - Team member capacity
+  - Kanban usage scenarios
+    - You don't have a process defined and want to start from something lightweight
+    - Your project is a support project
+    - You don't have well-defined backlog
+    - Your team is specialized on single area (e.g., you have team of DevOps)

 #### Extreme Programming
 - Extreme Programming (XP) principles (best practices):